On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Discovering Completeness-aware Interpretable Concepts

-\paragraph{Per-class saliency of concepts:} Thus far, conceptSHAP measures the global attribution (i.e., contribution to completeness when all classes are considered).
+\end{defn} The main benefit of Shapley for importance scoring is that it uniquely satisfies the set of desired axioms: efficiency, symmetry, dummy, and additivity.
+As these axioms are widely discussed in previous works \citep{shapley_1988, lundberg2017unified}, we leave the definitions and proof to Appendix. \paragraph{Per-class saliency of concepts:} Thus far, conceptSHAP measures the global attribution (i.e., contribution to completeness when all classes are considered).
 However, per-class saliency, how much concepts contribute to prediction of a particular class, might be informative in many cases.
-To obtain the concept importance score for each class, we define the completeness score with respect to the class by considering data points that belong to it, which is formalized as: \begin{defn} Given a prediction model $\p(\x) = \h( \f(\x))$, a set of concept vectors $\con_1, \con_2, ..., \con_m$ that lie in the feature subspace in $\f(\cdot)$, we define the completeness score $ \Com_j(\con_1,..., \con_m)$ for class $j$ as:
+To obtain the concept importance score for each class, we define the completeness score with respect to the class by considering data points that belong to it, which is formalized as: \begin{defn} Given a prediction model $\p(\x) = \h( \f(\x))$, a set of concept vectors $\con_1, \con_2, ..., \con_m$ that lie in the feature subspace in $\f(\cdot)$, we define the completeness score $ \Com_{\p,j}(\con_1,..., \con_m)$ for class $j$ as: